ehemley/ehemley.github.io/_pages/about.md

   #  limit: 5 # leave blank to include all the news in the `_news` folder

   #latest_posts:
-  enabled: true
+  #enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  #scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  #limit: 3 # leave blank to include all the blog posts
 ---

 I'm a PhD student in mathematics at The University of Pennsylvania.
-I'm interested in algebraic geometry.
+I'm interested in algebraic geometry, particularly non-abelian Hodge theory, the moduli of G-bundles, and interactions with number theory.

 I was an undergraduate at The University of Maryland, where I majored in math and also [grew crystals](https://qmc.umd.edu).